kstenerud/concise-encoding/cbe-specification.md

 | Elements     | The elements as a sequence of octets      |
 | ...          | Possibly more chunks                      |

 The length in each array chunk header represents the number of elements (not bytes) in the chunk.
-The number of octets in an array chunk must be the element count * the element width in octets (e.g. 1 octet for 8-bit elements, 2 octets for 16-bit elements, 8 octets for 64-bit elements, etc).
+The number of octets in an array chunk **MUST** be the element count * the element width in octets (e.g. 1 octet for 8-bit elements, 2 octets for 16-bit elements, 8 octets for 64-bit elements, etc).

 The following array types are supported: